Crop Protection Methods That Boost Farming Productivity

 With field monitoring, agricultural cooperatives and large farms can analyze the productivity of their land over the past five years.
 It enables them to plan culture rotation.
 The platform is not only suitable for farmers but also for service providers and input suppliers.
 For example, pesticide manufacturers can test chemicals on particular fields, visually evaluating their crop protection performance.
 Insurance companies can monitor their clients’ fields to determine the causes of crop damage and objectively assess the quality of agricultural work.
 For example, reduced yields due to pest activity or disease require farmers to treat their fields accordingly.
 If they have not done so, insurance companies may reduce the payments on the policy.

 Using crop protection technologies for preventive actions is more effective than tackling a problem that has already occurred.
 In particular, it saves a great deal of effort and money.
-With EOS Crop Monitoring, you can monitor the essential parameters of agricultural production: field conditions and weather changes.
+With EOSDA Crop Monitoring, you can monitor the essential parameters of agricultural production: field conditions and weather changes.
 This way, it’s possible to identify the most dangerous risks and create individual work plans, including preventive steps.

 Crop Protection And The Environment